 Sarah’s move to New Zealand had been on the cards for a few years, and the beginning of 2022 started a motion of events that kept pushing her and her family in that direction.

 Feeling that UK farming was not sustainable for tenant farmers, especially for farmers wanting to increase their acreage, Sarah and her partner believed they could achieve more farming in New Zealand than they could in the UK.

 Although the contracting part of their business was going well, they were not enjoying the amount of stress and overall vulnerability it came with, and staffing had become a huge problem with seasonal staff becoming more and more unreliable.

 Sarah said: “Farming in the UK always felt like such a battle, I always felt I had to justify what we were doing, but in New Zealand, it's just a normal thing, almost everyone you meet has something to do with farming, there’s no stigma around it.”

 Educating people on the process of food production is important to Sarah.
 She believes that farmers have the opportunity to educate the public on how they produce sustainable, environmentally beneficial and cost-effective food.
 She feels that people need to be more connected to their food and farmers can help spread that message.

-Selling a range of home-designed, ethically produced farm branded clothing.
+Before her move to New Zealand Sarah was selling a range of home-designed, ethically produced farm branded clothing.

 Member of the National Farmers Union.

-Interviewed for ITV’s Planet Child documentary.
+Interviewed for ITV’s Planet Child documentary and Farmers Weekly.